aiplan4eu/unified-planning/GOVERNANCE.md

 Up to June 30th 2023, the development of the library has been coordinated by Andrea Micheli (in the role of work-package leader in the AIPlan4EU project), discussing with the AIPlan4EU project partners the technical and design choices in a bi-weekly remote meeting.

-Starting from July 1st 2023, the UP project is ruled according to the prescriptions in this document.
+Starting from November 1st 2023, the UP project is ruled according to the prescriptions in this document.

 # General Governance Spirit